Advanced Echocardiography Imaging Fellowship

 The training will also include clinical training in multimodality imaging, including cardiovascular MRI and coronary CTA.
 Cardiovascular MRI curriculum will allow intense investigation to wide array of pathology including, ischemic and non-ischemic cardiomyopathy, myocardial perfusion stress study, T1/T2 map, regurgitant quantification, 4-D flow study, and adult congenital heart disease.
 Opportunities for further exposure to coronary CTA, nuclear cardiology, and PET are also available.
 Although this is a clinical fellowship, development of and/or contribution to a wide array of research project focused on advanced imaging is encouraged.

 Prerequisites for the clinical fellowship position include eligibility for California medical licensure, US citizen or permanent resident status, and completion of clinical fellowship in Cardiovascular Disease.
-Individuals with potential interest in the position may contact Ian S. Rogers, MD, Fellowship Director.
+Individuals with potential interest in the position may contact Christiane Haeffele, MD, Fellowship Director.
 Three letters of reference will be requested of candidates who apply for this position.
-Applications for July 2020 are no longer being accepted.
-Applications for July 2021 will be considered between July 1, 2020 and January 31, 2021.
-Applications can be submitted to Christiane Haeffele, MD, MPH at firstname.lastname@example.org.
+Applications for July 2021 are no longer being accepted.
+Applications for July 2022 will be considered between July 1, 2021 and January 31, 2022.
+Applications can be submitted to Christiane Haeffele, MD, MPH at email@example.com.

 In addition to the one-year non-ACGME clinical fellowship opportunity, opportunities for dedicated self-funded research and clinical fellowship training in cardiovascular MRI may be available under the mentorship of Phillip Yang, MD, Cardiovascular MRI Program Director, whose research interest focuses on the clinical translation of the fundamental molecular and cellular processes of myocardial restoration and regeneration.
 Individuals with potential interest in a self-funded opportunity in cardiovascular MRI may contact Dr. Yang.
 Opportunities for research projects in close collaboration with scientists in stem cell biology, electrical engineering, vascular biology, cardiac surgery, molecular imaging, and radiology may be available.
 Applications can be submitted to Phillip Yang, MD.